Sam Bahadur (film): Critical reception

 Nandini Ramnath of Scroll.in observed "The greatest hits approach leans on recorded history rather than compelling fiction for dramatic momentum."
 Pratikshya Mishra of The Quint commented "Sam Bahadur is relegated to the ranks of a simple biography."
 Tatsam Mukherjee of The Wire stated "Sam Bahadur is a painfully ‘safe’ film that is in much awe of its protagonist..."

 Writing a review for Rediff.com, Lieutenant General Syed Ata Hasnain praised Meghna Gulzar's effort and stated "You have to grant it to Meghna's research team and those sourcing military hardware for the film."
+Tushar Joshi of India Today gave the movie 2.5 out of 5 stars and wrote "Sam Bahadur is a brave attempt, but it aimlessly meanders in most parts, trying to give us an insight into the life of one of the most revered and celebrated army officers.
+Perhaps, if the valiant Manekshaw had seen the film, he would have said, “It’s okay, sweetie!
+Better luck next time.”
+Saibal Chatterjee of NDTV gave the movie 3.5 out of 5 stars and wrote "An intense character study more than an action-heavy war movie, Sam Bahadur hits most of its targets.
+It blends the story of an illustrious life - it isn't exactly a from-the-cradle-to-the-grave affair although it does begin with the protagonist as a newborn in a crib - with the exploits of a legendary army man who brought remarkable dexterity to bear upon his job as a soldier and a leader".

 Box office

 On its first day, the film collected ₹6.25 crore, the second day ₹9 crore and the third day ₹10.30 crore.
 The film has earned ₹110.69 crore in India and ₹17.48 crore in overseas for a worldwide gross collection of ₹128.17 crore.